nasa/cumulus/docs/upgrade-notes/update-granules-table-add-producer_granule_id.md

 ORDER BY count DESC;
 ```

+The migration script will abort if there are duplicate grarnule_id values in the granules table.

 ## Apply the Changes in Production Environment

 With large database (e.g. number of rows in granules table is greater than 100,000), the updates must be applied manually since